Medetomidine

 Medetomidine Overdose

 Medetomidine was first noted to be clinically significant in a cluster of overdoses at several Philadelphia hospitals in Spring 2024.
-A case series from Temple University Hospital describes patients who were brought to the ED by ambulance with persistent lethargy (despite naloxone by EMS or bystanders) and bradycardia (heart rates 20-50 beats/min).
+A case series from Temple University Hospital describes 11 patients who presented to the ED with opioid overdose and bradycardia of 50 beats/min or less.
+All patients tested positive for medetomidine.
 Details of these overdoses involving medetomidine can be reviewed below:

-• Most patients were given naloxone by bystanders in the field, which did not successfully reverse depressed mental status.
+- 64% of patients received naloxone.
 Only one patient required naloxone to reverse respiratory depression, which was suspected to be an effect of fentanyl.

 Courtesy of Temple University Health: Neena Kashyap, MD, Talia Glodjo, MD, Matthew Wong, MD, Rita McKeever MD, Brendan Hart MD, and Lauren Murphy